 If you grow and sell marijuana, now’s the time for enhanced marketing.
 I have a bonus referral program that rewards my regular customers for referring new customers to me.
 I’ve gotten three new customers since the coronavirus COVID-19 pandemic began.
 All three had been getting their marijuana from legal dispensaries that are now closed.

 You’ve probably heard the sayings, “when life gives you lemons, make lemonade,” and “when the times get tough, the tough get tougher.”
 That’s how I feel about this epidemic.
 It’s an opportunity to focus more on what I love most in life: growing marijuana.

-There’s no research yet that says cannabis can kill or deter coronavirus, but research has documented that cannabis fights other infectious diseases such as methicillin-resistant Staphylococcus aureus (MRSA).
+There’s no research yet that says cannabis can kill or deter coronavirus, but research has documented that cannabis fights other infectious diseases such as methicillin-resistant Staphylococcus aureus (MRSA)